bgruening/galaxytools/tools/new_fave/test-data/README.md

 # Reference measurement test data

-The six `reference_speaker{1,2}_{param,logparam,points}.csv` fixtures were generated locally with `quay.io/bgruening/new-fave:1.2.1` from `KY25A_1.mp3` audio and its corresponding transcript: `KY25A_1.TextGrid`.
+The six `reference_speaker{1,2}_{param,logparam,points}.csv` fixtures were generated locally with [`quay.io/bgruening/new-fave:1.2.1`](https://quay.io/repository/bgruening/new-fave?tab=tags) from `KY25A_1.mp3` audio and its corresponding transcript: `KY25A_1.TextGrid` as follows:

+## 1. Extract formant measurements and recoded TextGrid from audio and transcript:

 ```sh
 docker run --rm \